CouncilofLorien/counciloflorien.github.io/docs/cards/W/whip.md

 > Minor Item
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > Orc or Troll only: provides +2 direct influence against one character with a mind and prowess less than the bearer's.
-Cannot be duplicated on a given character.  "'There now!' he laughed, flicking at their legs, "Where there's a whip there's a will my slugs.'"  ---LotRVI
+Cannot be duplicated on a given character. <br>_"'There now!' he laughed, flicking at their legs, "Where there's a whip there's a will my slugs.'"_ ***---LotRVI***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>